PattonYin/YY_music_mobile/README.md

   npm start
   ```

-  **After setting up all this, you will be able to run our web locally!**
+  **After setting up all this, you will be able to run our web locally!**\

+## Additional Features

+### The Search Function

+- The user can search for specific songs, ratings, artists, categories, and users.
+The search function is implemented in the frontend.

 ## MVC architecture & REST API